-One might be tempted to think, for instance, that one of the factors which influenced villagers most positively was that the asylum seekers were Christians.
-Alsace ranks among the French regions where Catholicism is still prevalent.
-In fact, if there were not the Molise cases, this purported explanation alone would seem to be more than enough to account for the warm welcome.

-However, the fact that this Iraqi family was Catholic was never mentioned during a whole day of conversations about how Mondfanger villagers spontaneously welcomed it so warmly.
-The fact that they were persecuted and in great danger appears to have been the key factor; this universal characteristic transcended everything else-religion, race, class-and one may surmise villagers felt rewarded as human beings by contributing to save other human beings from slaughter.

-Such an interpretation is confirmed by the analytic comparison with observations of the Italian case.
-The migrants who had boarded ships on African coast to reach the island of Lampedusa, and were subsequently resettled in various Italian villages, were not Christians; most of them must have been of Muslim faith.
-It did not prevent Italian villagers, whom one may assume had all been raised in the Catholic religion, from receiving them warmly, once they got to know them personally, one by one, as human beings.
-Beyond differences in race, religion, and class there is a common humanity which, in dramatic situations, seems to take precedence over everything else.
+village itself, migrants become visible, and the relations One might be tempted to think, for instance, that one of the factors which influenced villagers most positively they built with villagers can offer strong resources to offset their marginalization and rejection. was that the asylum seekers were Christians.
+Alsace Comparing how well migrants were received in the three ranks among the French regions where Catholicism is villages allows us to identify a counterintuitive result: still prevalent.
+In fact, if there were not the Molise cases, when migrants are hosted in or close to the village's this purported explanation alone would seem to be center a majority of villagers, through getting to know more than enough to account for the warm welcome. the migrants personally, as persons in their own right However, the fact that this Iragi family was Catholic was having a name and a personal history, quickly come to accept and actually welcome them.
+Conversely, in never mentioned during a whole day of conversations the village where migrants have been hosted far from about how Mondfanger villagers spontaneously the center, such interpersonal relations cannot start welcomed it so warmly.
+The fact that they were taking shape, and migrants remain perceived as mere persecuted and in great danger appears to have been undifferentiated members of a preconstructed category the key factor; this universal characteristic transcended ("non-European migrants").
+It thus would seem that the everything else-religion, race, class-and one may frequency of interpersonal contacts is the key variable; surmise villagers felt rewarded as human beings by while other potentially relevant variables such as gender, contributing to save other human beings from slaughter. age, race, religion, ability to speak local language, or Such an interpretation is confirmed by the analytic less important. comparison with observations of the Italian case.
+The even the village mayor's attitude appear, by comparison, migrants who had boarded ships on African coast to Such results however were only tentative and needed reach the island of Lampedusa, and were subsequently confirmation from other empirical studies on migrants' resettled in various Italian villages, were not Christians; reception in villages.
+One of them was precisely being most of them must have been of Muslim faith.
+It did not on its way in the French region of Alsace, thus providing prevent Italian villagers, whom one may assume had all the possibility of a wider comparison. been raised in the Catholic religion, from receiving them warmly, once they got to know them personally, one 5.2 France by one, as human beings.
+Beyond differences in race, religion, and class there is a common humanity which, The French empirical case brings new information in dramatic situations, seems to take precedence over about an alternative route leading Middle Eastern everything else.